 - Waking up and going to bed at a regular time every day

 - Avoiding alcohol, smoking, and caffeine, especially before bedtime

 - Refraining from having huge heavy meals for dinner

 - Keeping your bedroom warm and comfortable

-Research has also found that taking a 15-minute nap in the afternoon can help people with narcolepsy.11
+Research has also found that taking a 15-minute nap in the afternoon can help people with narcolepsy.10

 Take a 15-minute nap in the afternoon, practice yoga for insomnia, and try out hypnosis to alleviate some of the symptoms of narcolepsy.

 Yoga too has been found to have a positive effect on how well you sleep.
-One study found that people suffering from insomnia who practiced yoga fell asleep sooner, slept longer, and woke up fewer times during the night.12 There is also some evidence that hypnosis can be helpful with some symptoms of narcolepsy like sleep paralysis.13
+One study found that people suffering from insomnia who practiced yoga fell asleep sooner, slept longer, and woke up fewer times during the night.11

 References [ + ]